Understanding Purnell's Cultural Domain: Spirituality Includes a Vital Lens for Holistic Care

 Conclusion

 The Spirituality domain of the Purnell Model serves as a profound reminder that healthcare is not merely a biological transaction but a deeply human encounter.
-By systematically exploring an individual’s sources of meaning, hope, and connectedness—whether rooted in ancient tradition, personal philosophy, or secular humanism—healthcare professionals move beyond cultural competence toward cultural humility and partnership.
+Still, by systematically exploring an individual’s sources of meaning, hope, and connectedness—whether rooted in ancient tradition, personal philosophy, or secular humanism—healthcare professionals move beyond cultural competence toward cultural humility and partnership.
 This approach does not require the clinician to become a spiritual expert, but rather to cultivate the skills of respectful inquiry, active listening, and flexible integration.
-Ultimately, acknowledging and honoring a patient’s spiritual landscape is fundamental to delivering truly patient-centered care, one that heals not just the body, but attends to the whole person within their unique search for meaning, especially in the face of suffering.
+The bottom line: acknowledging and honoring a patient’s spiritual landscape is fundamental to delivering truly patient-centered care, one that heals not just the body, but attends to the whole person within their unique search for meaning, especially in the face of suffering.
 It transforms the clinical space from a site of mere treatment to one of recognized dignity and holistic support.

 In essence, embracing the Spirituality domain is an investment in the relational infrastructure of healthcare.
 It transforms potential points of conflict into opportunities for deeper alliance, and it redefines quality from a purely clinical metric to a measure of how well care honors the full spectrum of human experience.
 As healthcare continues to evolve toward value-based and equity-focused models, the systematic attention to spiritual well-being will no longer be a niche add-on but a fundamental indicator of a system’s maturity and its commitment to healing in the truest sense.